Morning Star, a blog by Living Vow Zen Guiding Teacher, Mike Fieleke, Roshi

 We too are made of non-self elements -- air, words, passing feelings, the sounds of the world, and one another.
 In this moment, you are part of my life, and I am part of your life.
 My life is not a separate thing.
 Senses of self also arise out of causes and conditions and shape-shift with every encounter.
 Look deeply into them to see that senses of self reflect relations.
 I am only a father because of my children.

-For me, the point is not to be rid of senses of self.
-It is important to fully embody roles in this world.
+For me, the point is not to be rid of senses of self or even to be rid of suffering.
+It is important to fully embody roles and hearts in this world.
 We can even appreciate dependently arisen senses of who we are.
 Any of us who are struggling might remember our relationship with a parent, teacher, ancestor, or even a child that brought us a sense of strength, joy, and ease.
 Remembering joyful times with my children can open my heart when I’m struggling.
 But as any parent knows, we don't always feel like wonderful parents.
 Everything changes.
 So for me, the most profound medicine is the recognition that looking deeply into senses of self or any form of suffering, we come to see that all mental formations are inherently ephemeral, born out of ever-changing causes and conditions.
 Identity is not innate but based in ever-changing relations.
+This too shall pass.

 Recognizing interdependence also leads us to care for all beings as our own life.
 Thus, we "sport in the ocean of vows" as bodhisattvas.
 Because we are interwoven, what we do ripples through the interdependent web of causality, transforming karma not only for ourselves but for all beings with whom we are “quantumly entangled.”
 So non-self does not render life meaningless.
 On the contrary, since all things are malleable and interconnected, the teaching of non-self actually means that every action we take matters!
 So please, hear the heart's call, and do something beneficial if you can.
 Your action will ripple through the entire universe.

 So I think the most important thing is to just keep practicing.
 This is the heart of Enji's encouragement.
 Enji calls this "progressive practice."
 We just take the next step and "give up lesser enlightenments."
+We open beyond conceptual maps without excluding thoughts.
+Thoughts just arise and fall away.
 As Uchiyama Roshi wrote, "open the hand of thought" endlessly.
 Sit still and ask, "Who hears?
 What feels?
 What cognizes?"

 What is?
-Wonder, allow the mystery to come forth, then offer your most beneficial response.
+Not knowing is most intimate.
+Just allow the mystery to come forth, exactly as it is, and offer your most beneficial response.
+This is the life of the bodhisattva.

-Koan practice with a skillful teacher and sitting with a sangha are powerful means to explore all these aspects of the dharma without getting stuck anywhere.
-We just can't do it alone for we end up "selfing the self" endlessly, unconsciously reifying understandings.
+Sitting with sangha and koan practice with a trained teacher are powerful means to explore all these aspects of the dharma without getting stuck anywhere.
+We just can't do it alone, for we end up unconsciously reifying understandings and getting stuck.
 But with together-practice, "eventually, you return to the nature of all Buddhas.
 This is called fulfilling Buddhahood."

 So, what is this Buddhahood?